Every once in a while, someone asks me: “What WTO claims could the US possibly have made against China?”

 Actions Under Other WTO Agreements

 R. The WTO Dispute Settlement Understanding, Art.
 10 provides that dispute settlement procedures “should not be considered or intended as contentious acts.”
 This provision constrains the ability of member states to retaliate against the filing of WTO cases.
-During the DS362 dispute China did engage in range of retaliatory activities, mostly in the form of threats and the ceasing all forms of IP-related cooperation.
+During the DS362 dispute, China did engage in a range of retaliatory activities, mostly in the form of threats and the ceasing of all forms of IP-related cooperation.
 The US should be prepared to file complaints if US interests are the subject of significant retaliation by reason of the filing of a WTO case. (***).

 Litigation of any kind involves balancing risks and rewards.
 Remedies may be inadequate.
 There may be higher priorities for a company or government.
 There may be alternative means of resolving disputes.
 Litigation can also greatly harm relations with your adversary.
-China also has many pro-IP policies, that are “TRIPS plus” that should not be negatively impacted.
+China also has many pro-IP policies, that are “TRIPS-plus” that should not be negatively impacted.
 A negative precedent that could harm one in other contexts might also be established.
 There is also the possibility of retaliatory measures, including retaliatory litigation.
-On the positive site, a helpful precedent might be established, specific claims may be better understood by the trade community, a spotlight may be shown on areas where legal reform is necessary, informal dispute resolution is never necessarily precluded, and the dispute may also help convince China that a particular reform would be helpful to its economy.
-As an example of a helpful impact, DS62, which the United States lost, nonetheless had enhanced China’s understanding of criminal IP enforcement, helping to increase filings of criminal cases in China from 904 to 15,121 in the five years subsequent to the case.
+On the positive side, a helpful precedent might be established, specific claims may be better understood by the trade community, a spotlight may be shown on areas where legal reform is necessary, informal dispute resolution is never necessarily precluded, and the dispute may also help convince China that a particular reform would be helpful to its economy.
+As an example of a helpful impact, DS62, which the United States lost, nonetheless enhanced China’s understanding of criminal IP enforcement, helping to increase filings of criminal cases in China from 904 to 15,121 in the five years subsequent to the case.

 The Phase 1 Trade Agreement established an important bilateral IPR dispute resolution mechanism (Chapter 7) in addition to WTO mechanisms.
 The Deputy USTR is the sole designated agency on the US side to lead these disputes, whereas the Chinese side authorizes the Vice Premier to designate a Vice Minister.
 This situation perpetuates the possibilities of ill-informed negotiations on complex issues on the US side as the full range of trade-related issues may escape the mastery of any one individual or agency.
-WTO dispute mechanisms have an advantage of generally being run by subject matter experts, with some degree of transparency and accessibility to other WTO members and civil society.
+WTO dispute mechanisms are generally run by subject matter experts, with some degree of transparency and accessibility to other WTO members and civil society.
 The Phase 1 Mechanism may also be sub-optimal for disputes which require support from other member countries.

 To be clear, I am not suggesting that the United States should actively pursue any of these WTO claims.
 Additional research would be required on every single one of them.
 I am also refuting the arguments that: the United States somehow exhausted all possible WTO remedies with the two IP cases it brought over a 20-year period; the WTO is irrelevant and out of date; and that the United States was fully entitled to unilaterally impose sanctions and leave the WTO dispute resolution mechanism.
 On IP, the United States has historically been hyper-cautious in using WTO mechanisms against China.
 If the United States wants to “build back better” in the trade context and establish collaborative relations with our allies regarding China, President-elect Biden and USTR-designate Tai may wish to consider a different approach to IP-related disputes at the WTO.
-Any approach should be multi-disciplinary and forward looking, which are strengths that Katherine Tai brought to a prior rare earths dispute.
-A dispute should also recognize that the China of today is vastly more sophisticated in its approach towards IP than when China acceded to the WTO in 2001.
-Any strategy should be based on solid information and not hyperbole.
+Any approach should be multi-disciplinary and forward-looking, which are strengths that Katherine Tai brought to a prior rare earth dispute.
+A dispute should also recognize that the China of today is vastly more sophisticated in its approach toward IP than when China acceded to the WTO in 2001.
+Any strategy should be based on factual information and not hyperbole.
 It should also not be limited to the TRIPS Agreement alone.
 Such an undertaking will need to draw on a range of legal and trade disciplines.